 Tallow is made from rendering suet, which is the hard, white fatty layer that surrounds an animal’s organs, specifically the loins and kidneys.

 Tallow is rich in CLA (conjugated linoleic acid), a fatty acid which, according to some studies, can help burn fat.
 (7).

 Believe it or not, tallow is the original ‘body butter’.

 Sure, slathering beef fat all over your body may not sound appealing at first, but don’t knock it ‘til you try it.

 Fat is needed to absorb the fat soluble vitamins A, D, E, and K, which help support your immune system.
-Adding tallow to your food can help increase the healthy fats in your diet, which in turn will help you absorb these nutrients more efficiently.
+Adding tallow to your food can help increase the healthy fats in your diet, which in turn may help you absorb these nutrients more efficiently.

 Other Uses for Tallow

 In addition to cooking, tallow can be used for many DIY home remedies, and fits into certain special diets.

 Keto Diet Recipes

 The ketogenic diet is a high fat, low carb diet plan that is believed to boost energy levels, metabolism, and fat loss.
 As a saturated fat, tallow is encouraged in the keto diet to help meet daily fat requirements, and can be used as an alternative to coconut oil and butter.